SAP/spartacus-docs/_pages/dev/accessibility/keyboard-focus/auto-focus.md

 </div>
 ```

-### Autofocus by CSS selector
+### Auto Focus by CSS Selector

-The autofocus configuration also allows for specific CSS selector, so that the focusable element is precisely selected from the inner DOM of the host element.
-In the following example, the first name input is selected.
+The auto focus configuration also allows for a specific CSS selector, so that the focusable element is precisely selected from the inner DOM of the host element.
+In the following example, the first name input is selected:

 ```html
 <div [cx-focus]="{ autofocus: '.section input.firstname' }">